matthew-gries/ds4400-final-project/README.md

 `notebooks/neural_net.ipynb` contains all the code necessary to run multilayer perceptrons on the GTZAN dataset.
 The code can be ran using `jupyter notebook`.
 Note that this notebook takes approximately 15 - 20 minutes to run.

+## Visualization

+`notebooks/data_visualization` contains code that can be used to help visualize the features used for training.
+The code can be ran using `jupyter notebook`.